elec327/elec327.github.io/lab2/index.md

 13. In the timer ISR that you're given in the skeleton code, what is the purpose of this line of code: `__bic_SR_register_on_exit(LPM0_bits);`?
 Where is the code for this function found?

-14. In the pin IO ISR that you're given in the skeleton code, what is the purpose of this line of code: `__bis_SR_register_on_exit(LPM4_bits + GIE);`?
-(Hint: it may be superfluous.
-If so, why?)

-15. In the pin IO ISR that you're given in the skeleton code, what is the purpose of this line of code: `P1IFG &= ~BIT2;` Why is it needed for this ISR, but not the timer module one?
 {: class="questions" start="9"}

 **Save your code as `pendant.c`.
 You will need to demonstrate your device running and walk